Wood Blewit

 Possible Confusion

-Some of the Cortinarius species, especially the Bruising Webcap, pictured, as they can have similar lilac blue colouring but generally have an unpleasant smell and the spore print is rusty brown.
+Some of the Cortinarius species, especially the Bruising Webcap (Thaxterogaster purpurascens), pictured, as they can have similar lilac blue colouring but generally have an unpleasant smell and the spore print is rusty brown.
 The stem will usually have band of orange/brown due to the spores sticking to the residue of the cortina or there will be some of the cortina left hanging from the edge of the cap looking a little like cobweb.

-Lepista sordida looks almost identical to a Wood Blewit but is smaller and generally thinner fleshed.
+Sordid Blewit (Lepista sordida) looks almost identical to a Wood Blewit but is smaller and generally thinner fleshed.
 This is not a problem as both mushrooms taste the same and both are edible.

 Spore Print